BrkRaw/brkraw/README.md

 ### Features
 - The object parting almost all parameter as python friendly datatype (which help to use it to apply custom reconstruction tool such as BART)
 - The orientation issues are corrected.
 This means the image in the same session will be aligned at the same space on scanner coordination system.
+(Please report and provide the dataset if you have any issue regarding the orientation.)
 - Orientation correction for species (R-L, A-P, I-S is labelled based on the species brain position and orientation).
 - For the position correction, currently only Head_Prone and Head_Supine are available.
+- Data slope and offset are applied on nifti header - dataobj will be 16bit integer for most case that help saving the storage
 - Zip file conversion (including .PVdatasets from transferred or achieved from PV 6.0.1)
 - Summary print out
 - Automatic BIDS structure conversion (pynipt project)